 About The Oregon Clinic OBGYNs:

-We are a caring and compassionate group of doctors, certified nurse midwives, and nurse practitioners who provide exceptional care to patients at any age and any stage of life.
+We are a caring and compassionate group of doctors and nurse practitioners who provide exceptional care to patients at any age and any stage of life.